Why is there a specific diet for female athletes?

 6 to 10 g/kg/day depending on training

-Carbohydrate reload 3 days before the races: 8 to 10 g/kg/day
+Carbohydrate loading 3 days before the race: 8 to 10 g/kg/day

 0.75 g/kg within one hour after exercise